harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Name is metadata and will be changed if the user changes the Pipeline name from the Harness itself.
 So, if a user wants to see the updated name in the Pipeline and deployments listing, the user needs to update via Harness.

-### How can we upload some mandatory test evidence file before allowing some deployment and fetch them later in pipeline
+### How can we upload some mandatory test evidence file before allowing some deployment and fetch them later in pipeline?

 You can use [API] (https://apidocs.Harness.io/tag/File-Store#operation/create) to first create the file and then fetch them later in execution.

 ### We're working on a Harness Pipeline (To Create a JIRA Issue) and want to trigger it via a python script (on AWS Lambda).
-While triggering the pipeline We also need to send JIRA Issue Description data into it.
+While triggering the pipeline, we also need to send JIRA Issue Description data into it.

 You can use API to execute the pipeline [api](https://apidocs.Harness.io/tag/Pipeline-Execute#operation/postPipelineExecuteWithInputSetList)